See reviews on TripAdvisor and Yelp. As mentioned in Frommer's NYC, the Michelin Green Guide, & Rough Guide to NYC.

 --Wall Street Journal, 11/17/07

-Brooklyn specialist Norman Oder has designed these walking (and public transit) tours to be wider-ranging and faster-paced than most.
+Brooklyn specialist Norman Oder has designed these tours--mainly walking and public transit, though vehicles can work--to be wider-ranging and faster-paced than most.

 The tours are geared to energetic, independent-minded people, including student groups and delegations, who seek more than just the tourist basics.

-The goal: neither a seminar in architectural history nor a drive-by, but an effort to understand the historical/cultural/political/retail/residential landscape.
-Clues help us understand the block, neighborhood, borough, and city.
+The goal: neither a seminar in architectural history nor a drive-by, but an effort to understand the landscape in multiple ways: historical, cultural, retail, residential, political.
+Clues help us decipher the block, neighborhood, borough, and city.
 And, of course, we snack, see art, and otherwise explore.

 The tours rely mainly on foot and public transit, though variations using vehicles are available, as are custom tours.
 All tours are led by Norman Oder.
-Scheduled public tours are here.
+Scheduled public tours are infrequent, but listed here.
 This page on Brooklyn maps should be helpful.

 (Above left, a view of one of the city's best blocks: South Portland Avenue in Fort Greene.
 At right, a view of the Pratt campus and its sculpture garden.)